bzvol/bzvol/README.md

 ## Welcome to my GitHub profile!

-👨‍💻 As a software developer with a passionate drive for learning and building, I embarked on my programming adventure at just 15.
-Since then, I've embraced a multitude of technologies, with a strong focus on creating cohesive, user-centric applications.
+👨‍💻 I'm a software developer with a deep-seated passion for learning new skills and building functional, user-friendly applications.

-💼 Professionally, I've worked extensively with ASP.NET and SQL Server, contributing to complex backend systems at Diligent Corporation.
-My passion lies in refining functionality and exploring the vast potential of the digital landscape.
+💼 In my professional journey, I've gained substantial experience with ASP.NET and SQL Server, focusing on backend systems and continuously working to enhance functionality.
+I was also able to gain insight into the CI/CD processes.

-🧰 My personal repositories reflect my journey through web and mobile app development with a stack that includes React, Flask, Express, and MongoDB, as well as ventures into cloud services.
+🧰 My repositories exhibit my progression from web to mobile app development using a stack that includes React, Flask, Express, MongoDB, as well as an exciting exploration into cloud services.

 ### Technologies I'm working with: